 There are a number of ways for players to join the PDC circuit, as detailed below.

-Entries are now open for the 2024 PDC Qualifying Schools, which will be held from January 8-14 in Milton Keynes and Kalkar.
+Entries are now open for the 2026 PDC Qualifying Schools, which will be held in the UK and Germany in January.

-The PDC Qualifying Schools give any ambitious darts player aged 16 and above the opportunity to win a two-year PDC Tour Card to compete full-time on the sport's professional circuit.
+The PDC Qualifying Schools provide any darts player aged 16 and above (on January 4 2026) the opportunity to win a two-year PDC Tour Card to compete alongside the sport’s biggest stars on the professional circuit.

-Qualifying School will see players competing at venues in the UK and Germany simultaneously across the three-day First Stage and four-day Final Stage from January 8-14 2024.
+Qualifying School will see players competing at venues in the UK and Germany simultaneously across the three-day First Stage and four-day Final Stage.

-Entries cost £475 per player, including the 2024 DRA Sanction Fee, and can be made now online through the PDC Entry System, with entries closing at 1400 GMT on Thursday January 4 2024.
+Entries can be made now online through the PDC Entry System, with entries closing at 1400 GMT on Friday January 2 2026.

 New players must register their details at this link.
 Following your registration, you will receive an email to confirm that you are available to enter tournaments, and at this stage you can login to make your entry to the relevant events.
 This verification may take up to 48 hours.